 Refer to the True Dog Pros

-So don't let a trendy app trump a Hoboken dog walking company with five-star standards.
+So don't let a national app trump a local Hoboken dog walking company with five-star standards.
 You expect this from other dog pros.
 Expect it from your Hoboken dog walker.

 Thank you for reading!